 Today’s customers prefer self-service online customer support, they want to solve their problems themselves.
 Not all customer queries require personal customer support, having a self-service knowledgebase portal can do the job.
-Leaving your customer support agents to handle the queries that need personal support.
+40% of customers prefer self-service to human contact, leaving your agents to handle the queries that need personal support.

 One of the best ways to provide top-level support to your customers is to actually allow them to help themselves.
 Customers prefer self-service as long as it is equal or more convenient to use than agent-assisted service.
 If you have the right software in place, you can do this by setting up a self-help knowledge base.
 A knowledge base is a repository of information that is accessible by all your customers.
 In it, you can create answers to all the most common questions, as well as those issues that are less common.
 Your customers can then quickly search this library of knowledge to find the answers they need.
 This can be quicker for them than sending in a ticket and waiting for a response.
 Many people prefer to search for answers themselves, and as long as you have a detailed knowledge base that is intuitive and easy to search, this can be the best way to help your customers.
 On top of this, it takes the pressure off your support agents because they will not have to spend time responding to tickets that the customer has solved on their own.

 A self-service portal is a section of your website that offers information and resources to help users find answers and resolve their issues.
 The job of any self-service portal is to help users address common needs efficiently and without outside help.

 Today’s Customers Prefer Self-service Over the Human Touch.
 That’s because they feel they can find an answer faster and avoid unnecessary wait time.
 Providing your customers with self-service support means that you’re enabling them to complete tasks and troubleshoot problems by themselves.